Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Viktorcvetkovic/istockphoto

-Eating out with kids is not typically fun.
-Kids rarely behave in restaurant settings, and you’ll spend a small fortune for food they will barely touch.
+Eating out with kids is rarely enjoyable.
+Kids seldom behave in restaurant settings, and you’ll spend a small fortune on food they will barely touch.
 Eating out as a family, as nice as it may sound in theory, just isn’t worth it.
 Stay home, cook what you know your kids will eat, and reserve eating out for date nights without the kids.
 And if you are going to eat out with the kids, consider opting for restaurants where kids eat free.

 Backyard Entertainment